 - It’s easy to track transactions and report anything suspicious—or pause the card—from within the app.

-- It’s a prepaid VISA card, so it’s accepted everywhere that VISA is, and I can load up my vacation budget on the card ahead of time (that way, it’s harder to go over budget).
+- It’s a prepaid Mastercard, so it’s accepted everywhere that Mastercard is, and I can load up my vacation budget on the card ahead of time (that way, it’s harder to go over budget).

 - The foreign exchange fee was lower than my other cards.